 By Tim Lambert

 Augustinian monks moved to Southwick in the mid-12th century.
 The monks originally lived within the walls of Portchester Castle.
-However it was not really a suitable place so they built Southwick Priory between 1145 and 1153.
+However, it was not really a suitable place so they built Southwick Priory between 1145 and 1153.
 The village flourished and in 1235 it was granted the right to hold a weekly market and an annual fair.
 (In those days fairs were like markets but they were held only once a year and people would travel a long way to attend one).
 Henry VI married Margaret of Anjou at Southwick in 1445.

 In the 15th century Southwick Priory attracted many pilgrims.
-However Henry VIII closed Southwick Priory in 1538 and it was converted to a house.
-Then in the early 17th century a man named Daniel Norton built a new house on or near the site of the priory.
-However that house was demolished at the beginning of the 19th century and a man named Thomas Thistlethwayte built a new house on higher ground nearby.
+However, Henry VIII closed Southwick Priory in 1538 and it was converted to a house.
+Then in the early 17th century, a man named Daniel Norton built a new house on or near the site of the priory.
+However, that house was demolished at the beginning of the 19th century and a man named Thomas Thistlethwayte built a new house on higher ground nearby.
 That house burned down in 1838 but it was rebuilt.
 The present Southwick House dates from 1841.
 The British Navy took over Southwick House in 1941.
 In June 1944 Eisenhower made the decision to invade Normandy at Southwick House.
-Meanwhile little remains today of Southwick Priory except a wall.
+Meanwhile little remains today of Southwick Priory except for a wall.

 King Charles I sometimes went to Southwick to visit his friend Sir Daniel Norton, the squire.
 He was at church in Southwick in 1628 when he heard the news that the Duke of Buckingham had been stabbed in Portsmouth.
-However by a strange irony Sir Daniel's son Richard Norton was a colonel in the parliamentary army during the English Civil War and he was one of the 9 people who signed the death warrant of King Charles I. Richard lived in Wymering.
+However, by a strange irony, Sir Daniel's son Richard Norton was a colonel in the parliamentary army during the English Civil War and he was one of the 9 people who signed the death warrant of King Charles I. Richard lived in Wymering.